 Mostly, I loved it, even when I didn’t.
 Starting a conversation with a group of students when I’m sleep-deprived (oh, wicked residency insomnia!) often turned into a revelation for all of us.
 Beginning a packet when I was mildly annoyed by a student using “it’s” and “its” wrong always morphed in my heart melting and mind expanding at what they were unearthing in their lives and the world.
 Then there’s all the administrative work I’ve done over the years, which I didn’t love as much but brought me so much satisfaction in seeing what good could come from attention to detail, hard-won collaboration, and taking institutional leaps of faith (such as launching the Transformative Language Arts concentration in 2000, and very soon launching the PhD in Interdisciplinary Studies, which I’ve chaired the committee of for three years).

-Why not have taken a sabbatical, you ask.
+Why have I not taken a sabbatical, you ask.
 If only!
 The places I love to teach aren’t the sabbatical types unfortunately, so it’s been either show up and teach, or take an unpaid leave.
 This time, to my great surprise, when I was in the tub on Memorial Day, I suddenly realized, “I’m going to take a leave!”
 To my greater shock, when I sat down to see if finances would allow that, I caught up with myself: my subconscious has obviously been planning for me to take a leave because I’ve arranged all this extra work, some connected to the Miriams’ Well tour, and a lot more involving community writing workshops and the like.
 So I pulled myself together (truly), and started announcing, with great glee, that I was taking a break.

 The world continues to give me green lights, but not “green-as-in-go,” more like “green-world-beckons-you-to-pause-and-just-be-with-it” lights.
 I stare into the magnificent Osage orange and cedar trees all around me, or up through this sycamore yesterday and exhale slowly.
 In three or so weeks, I’ll be caught up with the end of this semester (our semester officially ends mid-June), and I’ll lean back into the spaciousness of not teaching for a while.
 Then come winter, I’ll pack up my bags and happily march back into this work I love.
 I’ll tell myself: Don’t think.
 Pay attention.
 Keep going.